 - Trouble breathing, low heart rate, or sluggishness

 Other digestive conditions or medical problems produce similar symptoms to NEC.
 If your child develops any of those listed above, call your doctor.

 How’s It Diagnosed?

-Your child’s doctor will take an X-ray of her abdomen and do some blood tests.
+Your child’s doctor will take an X-ray of her abdomen and do some blood tests, usually in the neonatal intensive care unit.
 If it’s NEC, the X-ray will show gas or air bubbles in the wall of her intestine.
 The doctor may also insert a needle into your baby’s abdomen.
 If fluid leaks out, that’s a sign there’s a hole in her intestines.
 Blood tests for infants with NEC show low white blood counts.
 That means your baby’s ability to fight infection is weakened.

 What’s the Treatment?

 This will depend on a number of things, including how premature your baby is, her overall health and medical history, and how far the infection has spread.

 Then, your doctor may do any of these things: